VoltCruelerz/OwlMarble-Magic/classes/ranger/Ranger.md

 #### Oil - 3 [New]

-Oil can be applied to a melee weapon or piece of ammunition as a Bonus Action.
+Oil can be applied to a melee weapon or 10 pieces of ammunition as a Bonus Action.
 Once applied, for one minute, it increases the weapon or ammunition's damage by 2d4 and causes the weapon to count as magical for the purpose of overcoming resistances.

 #### Remedy - 3 [New]